HiPerCoRe/KTT/documentation/ktt_api.md

 Individual options have to be separated by a single space character.

 * `void printComputeApiInfo(std::ostream& outputTarget)`:
-Prints basic information about available platforms and devices, including indices assigned by KTT framework, to specified output stream.
+Prints basic information about available platforms and devices, including indices assigned by tuner, to specified output stream.

 * `std::vector<PlatformInfo> getPlatformInfo()`:
 Retrieves list of objects containing detailed information about all available platforms (such as platform name, vendor, list of extensions, etc.).